bashuser30/dl-distro/README.md

 `dl-distro` will look for the JSON file in these locations before fetching the latest file from the master branch:

+- `$XDG_CONFIG_HOME/dl-distro/data.json`
 - `$HOME/.config/dl-distro/data.json`
 - The directory `dl-distro` is located in

-This is for testing and if you wish to change some of the data, such as a URL to a faster mirror.
+This will allow you to override any data if you wish, such as a URL to a faster mirror.
 Do note however, most distributions use a redirecting system, so you should get the closest mirror to your location.

 If the JSON file isn't found in these locations, it fetches the latest file from the master branch.
-This is so users won't have to update every version change, filename change, etc.
+This is so users won't have to update every time a distribution has a version change.
-Only additions to `dl-distro` itself will require an update.
+Only additions to `dl-distro` itself or incompatibilities introduced into the JSON file will require an update.

 ## Usage